9-year-old boy killed in hunting accident on Thanksgiving Day

-A 9-year-old boy has died after a hunting accident that occurred on Thursday morning.
+A 9-year-old boy has died after a hunting accident that occurred Thursday morning.

 Williston School District 29 confirmed that Colton Williams, a "beloved" fourth grade student at Kelly Edwards Elementary School, passed away on Thanksgiving Day, according to a Facebook post.